Foam rolling is the new and upcoming term in health and fitness. It seems that everyone is now doing it.

 The Rumble Roller has extra bumps and ridges to dig deep into sore and tight muscles.
 This kind of roller will provide much more relief than flat surfaced rollers, however the experience will be much more intense (at least in the beginning).

 It is available in different lengths (12, 22 and 31 inches) and also has two options of density, Original and Extra Firm.
 Beginners may want to stay away from this model until they have loosened up most muscles.
+If you are interested in this roller you can read our full Rumble Roller review.

 Pro Level/Something Extra – NextRoller Vibrating Foam Roller